 Duelists should bring a tournament-legal Deck as described above, along with any tournament supplies they will need, such as paper and pen to track Life Points, dice or counters if they're using cards which require them, extra sleeves to replace any that become damaged, and so forth.
 If a Duelist has a CARD GAME ID number, they should bring it.
-Duelists will also need the registration fee for the tournament, as well as money for their incidentals (food, drink, Public Events, etc.).
+Duelists will also need to check the entry requirements for the event (example, tournament package, vaccination status, other requirements) as well as money for their incidentals (food, drink, Public Events, etc.).
 To register Duelists must provide a form of legal identification, so they must bring a passport, school ID, driver's license or similar.
+The same is valid for Dragon Duelists, to verify the date of birth.